In Hungary these EACA machines were sold

 1EH (30).
 This was done either directly in machine code or with

 PEEKS and POKES in BASIC.
-According to Attila, this Yamaha chip
+This Yamaha chip

 is the same as the one that appeared in the Amstrad and the Atari ST.